Quotients of commuting schemes associated to Symmetric Pairs: Introduction

-The presentation of the paper is as follows.
-In section 2 we recall the notion of polynomial laws.
-In section 3 we recall Deligne's construction of the spectral data map.
-In Section 4 we describe the ring of $G_0$ invariants of $ \mathfrak{C}^d(\mathfrak{g}_1)$ for many pairs which are new and of independent interest.
-In section 5 we give a proof of the main theorem in case by case by constructing the respective spectral data map.
+We will explain the contents of each section.
+In section 2, we recall the notion of polynomial laws and Roby's results.
+In section 3, we recall Deligne's construction of the spectral data map.
+In Section 4, we describe the ring of $G_0$ invariants of $ k[\mathfrak{g}_1^d]$.
+For many pairs $(\mathfrak{g}, \mathfrak{g}_1)$ these results are new and of independent interest.
+In section 5, we give a proof of the main theorem by constructing the respective spectral data map for each symmetric pair and verify that this spectral data map is a section of the Chevalley restriction map.